-Electronic Offer, Sale and Distribution of Securities.
+Electronic Offer, Sale and Distribution of Ordinary Shares

-A prospectus in electronic format may be delivered to potential investors by the Underwriter.
-The prospectus in electronic format will be identical to the paper version of such prospectus.
-Other than the prospectus in electronic format, the information on the Underwriter's website and any information contained in any other website maintained by the Underwriter is not part of the prospectus or the registration statement of which this prospectus forms a part.
+A prospectus in electronic format may be made available on the websites maintained by the Underwriter.
+In addition, Ordinary Shares may be sold by the Underwriter to securities dealers who resell Ordinary Shares to online brokerage account holders.
+Other than the prospectus in electronic format, the information on the Underwriter's website and any information contained in any other website maintained by the Underwriter is not part of the prospectus or the registration statement of which this prospectus forms a part, has not been approved and/or endorsed by us or the Underwriter in its capacity as Underwriter and should not be relied upon by investors.